 Tom holds bachelor’s and master’s degrees in ceramic engineering from Alfred University.
 He also holds a master’s degree in engineering management from the University of Detroit Mercy.

 Bruce Colter, Vice President & General Manager, North America

-Automotive Cylinder Head Designed & Optimized by Additive Manufacturing
+Automotive Engine Components Designed & Optimized by Additive Manufacturing

 During his 25-year career in the digital manufacturing ecosystem, Bruce Colter has held senior leadership positions and demonstrated a proven record of accomplishment in growing and rebuilding companies in 3D Printing, Advanced Manufacturing and SCM/ERP/ MES on a global basis.
 With a keen understanding of sales & marketing, operations, media and advanced manufacturing business models, Mr. Colter has established a worldwide network of professional relationships at leading OEM, Consulting and Service Provider companies.

 Most recently, Bruce Colter led the North American Additive Manufacturing, Sales & Marketing and Corporate Strategy effort at FIT-America, a subsidiary of FIT AG.
 Responsibility for two (2) FIT-America offices & staff in NA (Peoria and Boston).
 Prior to FIT, he held a similar role at Linear AMS and doubled revenues YOY for 5 years, then orchestrated the selection of an Investment Banker for the sale process leading to Moog’s acquisition of Linear Mold & Engineering (now Linear AMS) in 2016.
 At FIT, Bruce brought his unique skills in executive- level operations, strategic planning, sales & marketing for increasing revenues (8X) and growing sales opportunities (20X) while reporting to the Founder & CEO.